R3curs1on/BankManagementSystem/README.md

 Getting Started
 Prerequisites

     Java Development Kit (JDK): Ensure you have Java installed on your machine.
-You can download it here.

 Running the Program